wwd9135/Learning-path/Blogs/Week3.md

 	• ARP fails
 	• They send traffic to the router unnecessarily
 	• Or they can’t reach each other at all

-2. Broadcast traffic leaks or fails
+3. Broadcast traffic leaks or fails
 Bad subnetting can cause:
 	• Broadcasts reaching the wrong hosts
 	• Broadcasts not reaching the intended hosts
 	• Excessive broadcast traffic in oversized subnets

-3. Routing failures
+5. Routing failures
 Incorrect subnet masks can cause:
 	• Routing loops
 	• Black holes
 	• Traffic being sent to the wrong gateway

-4. IP address conflicts
+7. IP address conflicts
 If two subnets overlap due to incorrect masks:
 	• Devices may think they’re on the same network when they aren’t
 	• ARP replies collide
 	• Connectivity becomes unpredictable

-5. Internet access failures
+8. Internet access failures
 If the default gateway is in a different subnet than the host (mask mismatch), the host cannot reach it.#

-Week 3: ;
+CS basics:

 I’ve been learning how memory is handled at the hardware level.
 RAM is organised into individual bytes, and each byte has its own address.
 Because of this, storing larger data types—like a 4‑byte integer or a long string—requires multiple consecutive memory locations.